JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Yasts_17.md

 [^1248]: 280:3 She refuses the offerings of all barren beings.

 [^1249]: 280:4 Cf. Yt.
 V, 98.
 The following clauses allude to some myth of Ashi Vanguhi connected with the conflict between the Turanians and the Naotaras (either Tusa and Vistauru; cf. [p.
-71](Yasts_5#p71), note [7](Yasts_5#fn352), or more likely Vî_s_tâspa himself, to whom the preceding chapter p.
-281 \[§§ 48-52\] and the last but one clause of the Ya_s_t refer).
+71](Yasts_5#p71), note [7](Yasts_5#fn352), or more likely Vî<i>s</i>tâspa himself, to whom the preceding chapter p.
+281 \[§§ 48-52\] and the last but one clause of the Ya<i>s</i>t refer).
 She tried to flee in the way practised by Ulysses in the Cyclops’ cavern; both parties were pursuing the animal that bore her, though they knew not what it bore, till children discovered her.

 [^1250]: 282:1 Cf. §§ 49 seq.